Tandysony/ES6-with-Real-World-Applications/FP/map-filter-reduce.md

-# JavaScript’s Map, Reduce, and Filter
+# JavaScript’s Map, Reduce, Filter and Sort

 In 2011, JavaScript introduced `map`, `reduce`, and `filter` as powerful alternatives when translating elements, finding cumulative values, or building subsets based on conditions.
 They make code less complex, without side effects, and often more readable.